ballerina-platform/ballerina-dev-website/spec/ftp/spec.md

     }
 };
 ```
-The remote function `onFileChange()` is invoked when the listener notices a file change in the FTP server.
+The remote method `onFileChange()` is invoked when the listener notices a file change in the FTP server.
 This function supports
 having both `ftp:WatchEvent` and `ftp:Caller` parameters or having only `ftp:WatchEvent` parameter.

 The Listener has following functions to manage a service.